 5 common SMSF mistakes you must avoid

-Whoever said SMSFs were easy to manage was lying, especially with all the changes that have come into effect since 2017.
+Whoever said SMSFs were easy to manage was lying.
+Especially in recent times with all the changes that have come into effect since 2017.
 But while these rules and regulations are an added challenge, they’re there to protect you.
 The key is understanding them so you don’t get stuck.
 Read on to find the five most common mistakes people are making with their SMSF, so that you can avoid them at all costs.

 1. They withdraw cash from their SMSF ahead of schedule